Enroll

 Admission Procedures

 SVA shall require students who wish to attend the Charter School to complete an application form by the announced deadlines.
 SVA will not require any monetary or other contribution as a condition for application, admission, enrollment, or participation in any of the Charter School’s required educational activities.
-Upon admission, students will be required to submit an enrollment packet which shall include the following:

 1. Completion of Student enrollment form